|

 coming back into the room.
 I must apologise for my sons

 behaviour, sirhe is something of a dreamer.
-He motioned
+He shooed

-the boy to leave.
-The Night Watch are assembling at the
+the boy away.
+The Night Watch are assembling at the gate;

-gate, they will follow your orders.
-He bowed.
-On behalf
+they will follow your orders.
+Now, on behalf of King Elessar,

-of King Elessar, sirs, I thank you for your kindness to his unfortunate
+sirs, I thank you for your kindness to his unfortunate subjects.

-subjects.
-Rest assured that I shall commend youand your
+Rest assured that I shall commend youand your Elven Lordto

-Elven Lordto the King in my next report.
+the King in my next report.
+He bowed, deeply.

 As the elves filed out into the entrance hall, the Reeves